We're creating a new front-end 'Experience Kit'

 Do not use images to replace text content

 If you need an image to help people understand something, always include a text description.
-This is so that people who cannot see the image understand the information.
+This is so that people who rely on assistive technology, like screen readers, can access the information.

 Go to the accessibility standard on text alternatives.